Breathe Moist Air

-Your sinuses -- air-filled pockets found within your cheeks, behind your forehead and eyebrows, on either side of the bridge of your nose, and behind your nose -- can get clogged easily.
-Healthy sinuses are lined with a thin layer of mucus that traps dust, germs, and other particles in the air.
-Ideally, tiny hair-like cilia sweep mucus and anything trapped in it out of the sinuses, down the back of your throat and into the stomach.
+Your sinuses are air-filled pockets found in your cheeks, behind your forehead and eyebrows, on either side of the bridge of your nose, and behind your nose.
+They can get clogged easily.
+Healthy sinuses are lined with a thin layer of mucus that traps dust, germs, and other air particles.
+Ideally, tiny hair-like cilia sweep mucus and anything trapped in it out of the sinuses, down the back of your throat, and into the stomach.

 What Causes Sinus Problems?

-Sinus pain and pressure occurs when the tissue in your nose and sinuses becomes swollen and inflamed, preventing the sinuses from draining properly.
-Change in temperature, allergies, smoking, the common cold -- pretty much anything that causes swelling in your sinuses or keeps the cilia from sweeping away mucus -- can cause sinus problems.
+Sinus pain and pressure happens when the tissue in your nose and sinuses gets swollen and inflamed.
+That keeps the sinuses from draining properly.
+A change in temperature, allergies, smoking, the common cold -- pretty much anything that causes swelling in your sinuses or keeps your cilia from sweeping away mucus -- can cause problems.